Sierra-Alpha/desert/docs/project-report.md

-   uses git to merge the files so that if the change is already in the .bashrc then it won't add it again, and it simply adds a call to check if the file .my-bashrc exists and then sources that file too, and so in the file .my-bashrc is where I put all my personal environmrnt settings.
+   uses git to merge the files so that if the change is already in the .bashrc then it won't add it again, and it simply adds a call to check if the file .my-bashrc exists and then sources that file too, and so in the file .my-bashrc is where I put all my personal environment settings.

  - **Idempotently adding directories to the Path**
    Because the potential exists to source the .bashrc multiple times during a